Consumers cling to old habits they believe are more secure

 Biometrics may be the most advanced opportunity for convenience and security, but consumers are wary of new technologies

-Biometric identity verification technologies provide one such avenue for businesses to offer customers another layer of security when using digital identities.
+If you know what biometrics are, then you understand that biometric identity verification technologies provide one such avenue for businesses to offer customers another layer of security when using digital identities.
 The growing adoption of voice-based products like Siri and Alexa, coupled with the near ubiquitous presence of smartphones, indicates that consumers are becoming increasingly familiar with thumbprint, voice recognition and other biometric solutions in their everyday interactions with technology.
 At the same time, however, only 17% of consumers report preferring to verify their identity through biometrics or related digital channels.
 And, while mainstream adoption is growing, consumers still report a general lack of trust with newer biometric technologies.

 When it comes to verifying their identity, consumers are still most comfortable using identity verification methods that they are familiar with, including traditional documents (54%) such as a passport, driver’s license or birth certificate, as well as passwords (51%), compared to newer forms of verification.